+Leaves.
 Orange.
 Red.
 Yellow.
 Colorful, brilliant leaves paint autumn’s fall portrait in the rolling hills that surround Bloomington.

-Drive any road, stand at any vista overlooking the landscape, and nature’s kaleidoscope
+Drive any road, stand at any vista overlooking the landscape, and nature’s kaleidoscope is magnificent.

 The best vantage point from which to view the show is atop the Hickory Ridge Fire Tower in the Charles C. Deam Wilderness Area.

-Hickory Ridge was built in 1936 by the Civilian Conservation Corps and is the only remaining tower of eight the CCC built in the Hoosier National Forest to help spot fires.
+The Hickory Ridge tower was built in 1936 by the Civilian Conservation Corps and is the only remaining tower of eight the CCC built in the Hoosier National Forest to help spot fires.
 It served that purpose for more than 40 years and has remained open to the public since the 1970s, earning a spot on the National Historic Lookout Register in 1990.

 It’s a cardio workout, but the panoramic view is the unparalleled payoff.